 Dr. Martin, who obtained his B.A. at Miami University and his M.S. and Ph.D. degrees at Purdue University, is presently an associate professor in the University of Manitoba Faculty of Medicine, Department of Psychiatry, and chief psychologist at the Winnipeg General Hospital.
-Prior to these appointments in 1969 he held the position of assistant professor in clinical psychology and coordinator of training in clinical psychology at the University of Colorado Medical School.
+Prior to of America in Washington, D.C.
+Prior to his arrival in Winnipeg in 1968, he directed the clinical psychology program in a large multi-specialty medical clinic in Marshfield, Wisconsin.